 2020 marks 75 years since the end of the Second World War.
 To commemorate this important year, the NSW Government interviewed WWII veterans about their experiences.
 Read our 75th Anniversary Stories.

 The St John's Anglican Church in Darlinghurst has two memorial plaques.
-Plaque one is in memory of Captain W..J.S.
+The first is in memory of Captain W..J.S.
 Rundle.
 It was dedicated on 1 July 1902.
-Plaque two is mounted on the northern wall of the church grounds, for all of the parish who served in the First World War and the Second World War.
+The second is mounted on the northern wall of the church grounds.
+It is for all those from the parish who served in the First and the Second World Wars.
 It was erected on 19 September 1953.